-Hospice Fund
+Hospice fund

 A designated Hospice Fund was originally established with the view of securing the long-term provision of hospice services in the region.
-The trustees are delighted that this has now become a reality and that the funds here, built up over the course of many years, have now been utilised in bringing about the hospice at Shelford Bottom.
-The closing balance represents the value of the hospice less the loan taken out to complete the build and assets held within restricted funds.
+The trustees were delighted that this became a reality and that the funds here, built up over the course of many years, have now been utilised in bringing about the new hospice at Shelford Bottom.
+The closing balance represents the value of tangible fixed assets less the loan taken out to complete the build and those assets held within restricted funds.